Sealed with a Kiss: Bobby Vinton version

 A third top 40 Hot 100 version came in 1972, when Bobby Vinton released his interpretation as a single.
 It reached No. 19 on the Billboard singles chart.
 This version also placed high on the Billboard Adult Contemporary chart (No. 2).
 Vinton arranged the song himself, with a modern sound including a unique bongo opening that made the song stand out from the other recordings.
 The success of the single led to Vinton releasing an album, also titled Sealed with a Kiss, that charted as a best seller.
-This single, which was a follow up to "Every Day of My Life", marked a Vinton comeback in 1971, with the artist appearing on American Bandstand and other television shows on the strength of the single.
-Billboard ranked it as the No. 87 song for 1971.
+This single, which was a follow-up to "Every Day of My Life", marked a Vinton comeback in 1972, with the artist appearing on American Bandstand and other television shows on the strength of the single.
+Billboard ranked it as the No. 87 song for 1972.

 Vinton's recording was used in both the trailer and the end credits of the 2007 horror film All the Boys Love Mandy Lane.

 Charts

 Jason Donovan version

 On May 29, 1989, Australian singer and actor Jason Donovan released a cover version of "Sealed with a Kiss" as the fourth single from his debut album, Ten Good Reasons (1989).
-His version went straight into the UK Singles Chart at No. 1 and stayed there for two weeks, also reaching the top in Finland and Ireland.
+Keen to diversify his sound away from the teen pop/dance material that had been his staple, Donovan told producer Pete Waterman that he wanted to record a cover with cross-generational appeal.
+The track was selected by Waterman and PWL promotions executive Tilly Rutherford, with Donovan admitting he was unaware of prior versions.
+His version went straight into the UK Singles Chart at No. 1 and stayed there for two weeks, while also reaching the top in Finland and Ireland.